sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gd</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A graphics library for quick creation of PNG or JPEG images
+Short desc    : A graphics library for quick creation of PNG or JPEG images
 URL          : http://libgd.github.io/
-Лицензия     : MIT
+License      : MIT
-Описание     : The gd graphics library allows your code to quickly draw images
+Descript     : The gd graphics library allows your code to quickly draw images
              : complete with lines, arcs, text, multiple colors, cut and paste from
              : other images, and flood fills, and to write out the result as a PNG or
              : JPEG file.
 This is particularly useful in Web applications, where PNG